 Theatre Royal, located in Bury St Edmunds, was built in 1819 and is the last surviving Regency playhouse in the country.
 The Grade 1 listed building is the only theatre in the National Trust property portfolio and consistently has a wide variety of concerts and shows on, including comedy shows, musical acts, pantomimes and plays.
 Prices can be found on their website.

-The beautiful Ickworth House, built as an 18th century Italian-style showcase for the Hervey family’s collections of Georgian silver, Regency furniture, books and fine paintings, is home to a range of activities for all the family.
-Wander round the Parkland, Woods and Italianate Gardens while the children let off some steam at the playground, buy some trinkets in the gift shop or some plants in the garden shop, have a bite to eat in the restaurant or take a look around the historic house.
+The beautiful Ickworth House, built as an 18th-century Italian-style showcase for the Hervey family’s collections of Georgian silver, Regency furniture, books and fine paintings, is home to a range of activities for all the family.
+Wander around the Parkland, Woods and Italianate Gardens while the children let off some steam at the playground, buy some trinkets in the gift shop or some plants in the garden shop, have a bite to eat in the restaurant or take a look around the historic house.